dezteague/ZOO/README.md

 Examples: My interfaces are IFly, IProduceCubs, IProduceEggs and ISurvive.
 IFly is implemented in the Owl class because it is inherently a bird and has a wing property.
 Bear and Tiger have the IProduceCubs interface because they are inherit the warm blooded property of mammals.

-Collaborators: Ryna Truong and Xia Liu
+Collaborators: Ryna Truong, Xia Liu, and Jason Few